-Join Rayce Bird for an in-depth discussion in this video Add color correction and overlays, part of Photoshop: Turn Yourself into a Zombie.
+Join Rayce Bird for an in-depth discussion in this video Add color correction and overlays, part of Turning Yourself into a Zombie in Photoshop.

 - [Voiceover] Almost done.…In this video, I'm going to show you…a few quick tricks to finish off your zombie creation.…We've added all the details that we need…to this zombie, and there's a couple things…that we wanna fix and get out of the way…at the moment.…Let's first take a look at the rock background.…If you notice, we have this weird line…coming up by our zombie's ear.…What I'm gonna do is go to…the little healing brush.…I'm just gonna pull that over the top.…